 Map Your World is a curriculum-based program that teaches students how to become change makers and lead projects of change on issues that matter to them.
 Under SFYS, participating schools are able to integrate Map Your World into an existing curriculum and engage student at-risk of leaving school to solve the problems that affect their ability to attend school.
 Student groups explore what it means to become a change maker and delve deep into local issues within their school with a view to mapping, tracking, changing and sharing their projects.

 Participating schools are provided with funds through SFYS to get their projects off the ground during 2017.

 This program has been designed specifically to teach educators from each Bayside and Kingston school the theory and application of the Neurosequential Model of Education (NME).

 NME is an internationally acclaimed framework designed to teach educators how the young brain is impacted by trauma, and how to work effectively with traumatised students.

-Participating schools will progress through a series of 3 face-to-face workshops and 2 follow-up in-house sessions with SFYS Coordinator and NME Trainer, Gabrielle Evans.
+Participating schools will progress through a series of 3 face-to-face workshops and 2 follow-up in-house sessions with SFYS Coordinator, Jayne Valle.

 Each school will be supported to implement customised strategies that fit the needs of the school and their students.